sahn93/os-team3-mirror/README.md

 1. Locker have to contain current degree in its range.
 2. A reader can acquire lock even if other readers already acquired lock within its range.
 3. Both reader and writer can't acquire lock if a writer already acquired within its range.
-4. Writer starvation should be avoided.
+4. Writer starvation should be avoided (readers have to wait if a reader occupying a lock and a writer is waiting for the range).

 ### 2. Additional policy
-By the policy 1-4, readers have to wait if a reader occupying a lock and a writer is waiting for the range.
-After the reader unlocks, we decided to give lock for the waiting writer.
+1. While avoiding writer starvation, if acquired reader releases it's lock then writer grabs the lock first.
+2. If there are several writer locks who can grab the lock, we give the lock to writer who comes first.
+(In FIFO order)

 ## High-level design